Fast and high-fidelity transfer of edge states via dynamical control of topological phases and effects of dissipation: Definition of QW and edge states

 As we explained at the beginning of this subsection, topological numbers are changed when $\theta$ changes the sign.
-Therefore, we consider the following position dependent $\theta$
+Therefore, we consider the following position dependent $\theta$,

-to realize the domain wall of the topological numbers appears around $x = 0$, as illustlated in Fig.~\ref{fig:edge_tanh}.
-Let $\Psi_{0}(x)$ be the wavefunction of edge state when the $\theta$ is defined in Eq.~\eqref{eq: theta_v0}.
-To derive the eigenstates of the edge state analytically, we approximate $\theta(x)$ in Eq.\ (\ref{eq: theta_v0}) for $x \ll 1$ and $H_{\mathrm{eff}}$ forms
+to realize the domain wall of the topological numbers appearing around $x = 0$, as illustrated in Fig.~\ref{fig:edge_tanh}.
+Let $\Psi_{0}(x)$ be the wavefunction of edge state when $\theta$ is defined in Eq.~\eqref{eq: theta_v0}.
+To analytically derive the eigenstates of the edge state, we consider the linear term of $x$ of $\theta(x)$ in Eq.\ (\ref{eq: theta_v0}) by assuming $ a x \ll 1$.
+In this case, the effective Hamiltonian $H_{\mathrm{eff}}$ is expressed as

 and the eigenfunction for the zero-energy sate $\Psi_{0}(x)$ satisfies